top of page

 • Transport

-Some occupations may not be eligible for onshore nomination under subclass 190 this program year.
-Check Migration Queensland's website for the latest updates.
+Some occupations may not be eligible for onshore nomination under Subclass 190 this program year.
+Visit Migration Queensland's website for the latest updates.

-This stream offers pathways for workers who are already living and working in Queensland.
+This stream is for individuals already living and working in Queensland.

 • You must have lived and worked full-time in Queensland for at least 6 months in a role closely related to your nominated occupation.